-Tree No. Tree Species Ht. (m) Stem Dia. (mm) Br n Spre m) ead C- Ht. (m) Age Class Phys Con.
-Structural Condition Other Comments Preliminary Recommendation Remaining years Category Grade N S E W N-North S-South E-East W-West Ht Height C- Crown Phy Con Physiological Condition A- Average Dia Diameter Cat Category Acer pseudoplatanus Larch Larix decidua Field Maple Acer campestre Cherry Prunus avium Bramble Rubus fruticosus prominent group of trees and it has an upper canopy of Ash, Cherry and Sycamore with some Larch in places and Field Maple dominating the lower canopy with Bramble throughout the undergrowth.
+Tree No. Tree Species Ht. (m) Stem Dia. (mm) Br anch (I i Spre m) ad C- Ht. (m) Age Class Phys Con.
+Structural Condition Other Comments Preliminary Recommendation Remaining years Category Grade N S E W N-North S-South E-East W-West Ht Height C- Crown Phy Con Physiological Condition A- Average Dia Diameter Cat Category Field Maple Acer campestre Cherry Prunus avium Bramble Rubus fruticosus undergrowth.
 Their crowns overhang the public footpath to the north and they have received pruning to provide clearance in this area.
 Some of trees on the outer canopy have suffered storm damage.
 These trees are growing as one coherent group with a combined group canopy formation and they depend on each other for support/ shelter.
 Their category grade is based on their merits as a tree group as a whole and not as individual trees.
-Continue current maintenance to maintain clearance with the public footpath to the north.
 They would benefit from light selective thinning to allow the better quality trees space to develop.
+It would also benefit from infill planting with additional tree species to help further diversify tree species and to future proof the tree belt, and in particular to help compensate for the loss of Ash trees due to 'Ash Dieback' (Hymenoscyphus fraxineus) disease.
 1310 Ash Fraxinus excelsior 9 190/ 190 3 4 3 4 2 Semi Mature Fair/ Good Fair/ Good It is growing on the south side of the path west of Tree Group No.3.
 It is twin-stemmed from base and soil alterations have occurred around its base.
 Its lower branches have been removed in order to raise up its crown with good callous growth around these wounds and its crown overhangs the public path to the north.
 Maintain a larger weed- free area around its base with mulch.
 Continue current maintenance to maintain clearance with the public footpath to the north.
-40+ B1 Hedge No.1 Bramble Rubus fruticosus Hawthorn Crataegus monogyna Holly Ilex aquifolium It is o prope line. infill a f a matur er structur It consist reas of E re age re and s pre Elder, e clas d perl domii Dog- s in fa haps nantly Rose air cor this is of Br and H ndition by des amble Holly. physiologic sign to crea which is do The Bramb ally and s te a large ominating le is encr e park with the adjoining railway line. structurally.
-It is a broad scrubby hedge lacking buffer area between the park and the railway the lower vegetation with Hawthorn throughout and oaching out into the linear grass strip that divides opy contains some Ash and Willow trees with a lot Remove any large size dead/ unstable growth that endangers the park to the west and the railway line to the east.
-If desirable, cut back the - B2
+40+ B1 Hedge No.1 Bramble Rubus fruticosus Hawthorn Crataegus monogyna Holly Ilex aquifolium It ext It is o prope line. infill a this h of Fie ends nor f a matur er structur It consist reas of E edge fror Id Maple rth to re age re and s prec Elder, m the in the sout class d perf domir Dog- publi e lowe th alo s in fa haps t hantly Rose c foot er can ng th his is of Br and F path t e east ndition p by des amble Holly.
+T to the w and lvy ern bound ohysiologic ign to crea which is do The Brambl /est. The u cover is he ary of th ally and s te a large minating le is encr pper can eavy on s e park with the adjoining railway line. structurally.
+It is a broad scrubby hedge lacking buffer area between the park and the railway the lower vegetation with Hawthorn throughout and oaching out into the linear grass strip that divides opy contains some Ash and Willow trees with a lot ome of these trees.
+It has value as screening in this Remove any large size dead/ unstable growth that endangers the park to the west and the railway line to the east.
+If desirable, cut back the encroaching species to - B2